-China to lose top spot to U.S. in 2019 gaming market – TechCrunch
+China to lose top spot to US in 2019 gaming market – TechCrunch

 Other key trends of the year:

 Rise of instant games: Mini games played inside WeChat without installing another app are becoming mainstream in China.
-These games, which tend to have strong social elements and easy to play, have attracted followers including Douyin (TikTok’s Chinese version) to create with their own offerings.
+These games, which tend to have strong social elements and are easy to play, have attracted followers including Douyin (TikTok’s Chinese version) to create with their own offerings.

 Facebook’s Instant Games have also come a long way since opening to outside developers in 2018.
 The platform now sees more than 30 billion game sessions played across over 7,000 titles.
-WeChat doesn’t use the same metrics but for some context, the Chinese company boasted 400 million monthly players on mini games as of January.
+WeChat doesn’t use the same metrics, but for some context, the Chinese company boasted 400 million monthly players on mini games as of January.

 Mobile momentum carries on: Mobile games will continue to outpace growth on PC and console in the coming years.
 As expected, emerging markets that are mobile-first and mobile-only will drive most of the boom in mobile gaming, which is on course to account for almost half (49%) of the entire sector by 2022.
 Part of the growth is driven by improved hardware and internet infrastructure, as well as a growing number of cross-platform titles.

-Games in the cloud are here: It was a distant dream just a few years ago — being able to play some of the most demanding titles regardless of what hardware one owns.
+Games in the cloud are here: It was a distant dream just a few years ago — being able to play some of the most demanding titles regardless of the hardware one owns.
 But the technology is closer than ever to coming true with faster internet speed and the imminent rollout of 5G networks.
-A few giants have already showcased their cloud gaming services over the last few months, with the likes of Google’s Stadia, Microsoft’s xCloud, and Tencent’s Start slated to test the market.
+A few giants have already showcased their cloud gaming services over the last few months, with the likes of Google’s Stadia, Microsoft’s xCloud and Tencent’s Start slated to test the market.